 Most people who do this work started with a theory.
 I started with a scar.

-I grew up in Marblehead, Massachusetts.
+I grew up in a small seashore town in Massachusetts.
 On paper, it looked like a postcard.
-In practice, it was a classroom in what happens when the people around you decide who you are before you get to.
+In practice, it was a classroom in what happens when the people around you decide who you are before you get to decide for yourself..

 The bullying wasn't dramatic.
 It was constant.
 Small, repeated, daily.
 The kind that doesn't leave bruises but rewires the way you walk into a room for the next thirty years.